What is a pintxo* and how do you ‘go out for pintxos’?

 Another great spot to know as the kitchen never closes.
 The bartenders are really welcoming and friendly, if you have doubts just smile and ask them.

-My favourite: grilled foiegras with pepper.
+My favourite: grilled foie gras with cracked pepper.

 Their grilled and stuffed squid, croquettes, crab and beef carrilleras are also worth a try but the foie…deserves its own sentence.